 Organizations are a means to represent different companies or tenants that share a Wave Server.
+For more about Organizations, see Chapter 20 in the Wave Global Administrator Guide.

 Note: Outbound calls made by users calling as the queue are not associated with the queue's Organization.
 They are always associated with the user's Organization, even if the user has no associated Organization.